llnancy/awesome-dockerfile/README.md

 # awesome-dockerfile

 A collection of Dockerfile and docker-compose example.
+(Ranked in no particular order.)

 ## [RabbitMQ](/rabbitmq/)